syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/docs.en.md

 `https://s3.REGION.cloud.syseleven.net/BUCKET_NAME/test.jpg`

-where REGION is the SysEleven Stack region (e.g. cbk, dbl or fes).
+where REGION is the SysEleven Stack region (e.g. cbk, dbl).

 When your bucket name satisfies the limitations of dns hostnames, your object may also be available under this URL: